-Reading knowledge may be demonstrated by passing a translation test.
-The test shall consist of a total of three 250-300-word passages in the language, two from scholarly articles in the humanities and one from a primary literature text.
+Reading knowledge may be demonstrated by passing a translation test in one of the language listed above.
+The test shall consist of a total of three 250-300-word passages in the language, two from scholarly

+- articles and one from a primary literature text.
 For Latin, Greek, or Old English, the test will consist of three primary literature texts.
 With access to a dictionary, students must translate any two of the passages.
-The test for reading knowledge must be completed within three hours.

-- Reading knowledge may be demonstrated by taking one three-credit-hour upper-division undergraduate course in which the instruction and readings are primarily in the language or by taking one three-credit-hour graduate language reading course.
-Students must receive a grade of "B" or better in the specified course to fulfill the requirement. - A student who holds a Master's degree from another university may fulfill the reading knowledge requirement by providing written proof that he or she has satisfactorily completed a language requirement for the Master's degree at the awarding institution; the language must be acceptable under the current English Graduate Guidelines.
-This documentation should be in the form of either (a) a specific posting of the language requirement having been met on the student's transcript or, (b) a letter from an appropriate official at the institution that awarded the degree. - Students specializing in TESL, Linguistics, or Rhetoric and Professional Writing may use languages other than those specified above, if they can provide evidence of one of the following: - at least one year of residence and study in a country in which the language is spoken (not applicable to study in one's native language) - at least six credit hours of course work in the language, in which the student received a grade of "B" or better
+The test for reading knowledge must be completed within three hours. - Reading knowledge may be demonstrated by taking one three-credit-hour upper-division undergraduate course in which the instruction and readings are primarily in a language other than English or by taking one three-credit-hour graduate language reading course.
+Students must receive a grade of "B" or better in the specified course to fulfill the requirement.
+Coursework may be completed after enrolling in the OSU English Department Graduate Program, or it may have been completed no more than five years prior to matriculation - A student who holds a Master's degree from another university may fulfill the reading knowledge requirement by providing written proof that he or she has satisfactorily completed a language requirement for the Master's degree at the awarding institution.
+This documentation should be in the form of either (a) a specific posting of the language requirement having been met on the student's transcript or, (b) a letter or certificate from an appropriate official at the institution that awarded the degree.